What Does it Mean to Say “Homelessness is a Choice?”

 Homelessness can affect any individual for any number of reasons.
 The truth is that there is seldom a singular cause to blame for someone having no access to housing.
 Many people argue that homelessness is a direct result of personal choices made by an individual.
 That a person “decides” to be homeless, usually due to the following:

 On the surface these arguments seem to answer the question of why homelessness exists, in a concise and direct way.
-The problem with these arguments is that they’re often framed as a moral failure, while also promoting the idea that it is up to the individual experiencing homelessness to fix their situation alone.
-This discourse fails to ask why someone would use drugs, why they supposedly lack the motivation to join the workforce, and why these people supposedly distrust the support that we already have for them.
+The problem with these arguments is that they’re often framed as a moral failure, while also promoting the idea that it is up to the individual experiencing homelessness to fix their situation (a systemic issue) alone.
+These arguments isolate and demean people experiencing homelessness.
+This discourse also fails to ask why someone would use drugs, why they supposedly lack the motivation to join the workforce, and why these people supposedly distrust the support that we already have for them.
 Using these arguments to explain the existence of homelessness ignores underlying factors in people’s lives and only looks at symptoms rather than the causes of homelessness.
 Further, real solutions to the problem are rarely (if at all) discussed within the confines of these arguments and no real solutions get presented.

 Substance Use Disorder